A recently retired couple is walking hand-in-hand up a boardwalk on a beach in North Carolina.

 How Much Money You Need To Retire Comfortably in North Carolina

-The good news is that, as discussed before, retirees in North Carolina have some favorable tax conditions that make living there a little easier.
+So, generally speaking, why retire in North Carolina?
+One good reason is that, as discussed before, retirees in North Carolina have some favorable tax conditions that make living there a little easier.
 Not only is there no estate tax, but social security is also exempt from state taxes.
 There is still a tax on withdrawals from retirement accounts, however, along with pension incomes.
-The state’s rate comes in at a moderate 4.99 percent, and you can expect it to gradually decrease to 3.99 percent by 2027.
-This might be steep when you consider the fact that nearby states like Florida have no individual income tax, but compared to South Carolina’s sliding scale that can reach up to 6.5 percent, North Carolina’s tax rate isn’t so bad.
+The state’s flat tax rate comes in at a moderate 4.5 percent, expected to decrease to 3.99 percent by 2027.
+This might be steep when you consider the fact that other retirement-favorite states like Florida have no individual income tax — but compared with South Carolina’s progressive tax, which can reach up to 6.5 percent, North Carolina isn’t so bad.

-It’s also important to reconsider the state’s overall cost of living.
-Compared with the national average index of 100, North Carolina comes in lower at 91, while South Carolina’s average is only slightly cheaper at 89.3.
-Florida, on the other hand, comes in at 103.1.
-So while you’re winning on tax savings in the Sunshine State, it’s important to consider all of your expenses before you rule out the coast of North Carolina.
+It’s also important to consider the state’s overall cost of living.
+Compared with the national average index of 100, North Carolina comes in at 91, while South Carolina’s average is only slightly cheaper at 89.3.
+Florida, on the other hand, has an index of 103.1.
+So while you’re winning on tax savings in the Sunshine State, it’s important to consider all of your expenses before you rule out retiring in North Carolina.

 Comments